jquinby/jekyll-now/books.md

 This list is updated as I finish things and add to the incoming queue.

 In progress:
+_The Old Testament in the Light of the New_ by Stephen B. Clark
 _Theology of the Body Explained_ by Christopher West
 _Inside the Psalms: Reflections for Novices_ by Maureen McCabe, OCSO

 On Deck:
+_Compendium on the Diaconate_, USSCB, Enzo Petrolino, Ed.

+---
+Completed, most recent at the top:

 _Conjectures of Guilty Bystander_ by Thomas Merton
 _The Bible and The Liturgy_ by Jean Daniélou, SJ

----
-Completed, most recent at the top:

 _The Wisdom of the Desert_ by Thomas Merton
-_The Old Testament in the Light of the New_ by Stephen B. Clark
 _A Canticle for Leibowitz_ by Walter Miller
 _Human Life, Action and Ethics_ by G.E.M.
 Anscombe
 _Apologia Pro Vita Sua_ by John Henry Cardinal Newman